 In 2016, the port handled 63 ship calls and 97,993 cruise passengers.
 2017 was a record-breaking year with around 45% increase in visiting cruise ship tourists.
 Based on pre-booked ship calls (91), the port expected over 142,000 passengers and maiden calls by MSC Preziosa, CMV Columbus, MS Hamburg, Seabourn Quest, MS Europa 2, Marella Celebration.
-The first port call in 2017 was by the AIDA Cruises vessel AIDAvita (on April 12) carrying around 1200 passengers.
-Season 2017 ended with the Fred Olsen ship Black Watch (on December 3) carrying around 800 passengers.
+The first call was of AIDAvita (AIDA Cruises, on April 12) carrying around 1200 passengers.
+Season 2017 ended with Black Watch (Fred Olsen, on December 3) carrying around 800 passengers.